Creating a Basic Flow

 1st bot testing.png

-WOW! your very first bot!
+WOW! your very first flow!

 Learn more about incorporating AI into the flow at the AI Agent Settings guide.